 8 tips when renting your home

-If you're thinking of renting out your home to a golfer, here are eight tips to consider:
+If you're thinking of renting out your home

 - Plan ahead.
 Dauwalter says to call the golf club sponsoring the tournament at least five months in advance and ask how to proceed, as the rental protocol varies with each tournament and each golf club.